Mountain Tours

 What is the cancellation policy for mountain tours in case of bad weather?

-Cancellation policies vary by tour operator, so it's essential to understand the terms before booking.
-Many operators will refund or reschedule tours in the event of severe weather conditions that affect safety or visibility.
-Check the cancelation policy for your tour when booking.
+Most tour operators will either refund or reschedule tours in the event of severe weather conditions that affect safety or visibility.

 Why is Iceland so mountainous?